Bulk Spacetime Encoding via Boundary Ambiguities

-Finally, owing to its analyticity and simplicity, our reconstruction method offers a compelling framework that could drive future experiments exploring the emergence of spacetime, e.g., the search for ``spacetime-emergent materials" \cite{koji_space_emergent_material, koji_2025_ML_Green_function_reconstruct}.
-However, directly locating the pole-skipping points experimentally may be challenging, as it is difficult to directly measure the retarded Green’s function with complex-valued frequency and momentum.
-Still, since real-frequency spectral functions can be reconstructed from imaginary-frequency Green's functions via analytic continuation \cite{Jarrell_1996_analytic_continuation_introduction, Shao_2022_analytic_continuation_introduction_2}, we expect that pole-skipping points can likewise be accessed from experimentally measurable Green's functions with real frequency and momentum.
-Furthermore, we anticipate that pole-skipping data could eventually be extracted directly from quantum processor simulations of many-body systems \footnote{See a recent simulation framework based on linear response theory \cite{kokcu_2024_Quantum_simulation_bosonfermion_correlation}.}.
+Finally, owing to its analyticity and simplicity, our reconstruction method offers a compelling framework that could drive future experiments exploring the emergence of spacetime, e.g., the search for ``spacetime-emergent materials" \cite{koji_2022_space_emergent_material, koji_2025_ML_Green_function_reconstruct}.
+However, pole-skipping points are complex in most holographic models and therefore not directly measurable.
+A potential solution is analytic continuation, inferring complex-valued pole-skipping data from real experimental measurements or Euclidean numerical simulations \cite{Gattringer_2010_Lattice_QCD_introduction_2, Foulkes_2001_QMC_introduction}.
+Although this constitutes an ill-posed inverse problem, various numerical techniques \cite{Jarrell_1996_analytic_continuation_introduction, Shao_2022_analytic_continuation_introduction_2} have been developed and continue to improve, e.g., see the barycentric rational method \cite{Huang_2025_barycentric_analytic_continuation}.

+In certain systems, such as AdS-solitons \cite{Natsuume_2023_pole-skipping_non-black_hole} and holographic lattices \cite{balm_2020_Holography_fermion_lattice_potential}, pole-skipping points can be real-valued.
+Similar phenomena involving real zero-pole interference also occur in condensed matter \cite{sakai_2009_Mott_Simulator_poles_meet_zeros_simulation, sakai_2010_Mott_Simulator_poles_meet_zeros_simulation_2, Misawa_2022_PS_detect_topological_insulator}.
+A primary challenge to achieving the pole-skipping here would be that conventional spectroscopic methods resolve poles but are insensitive to zeros.
+Nevertheless, specific schemes such as cotunneling experiments have been proposed to directly probe the zeros \cite{Lehmann_2025_probe_zeros_experiment}.
+Looking ahead, quantum processors may eventually enable the direct extraction of pole-skipping data in many-body systems \cite{kokcu_2024_Quantum_simulation_bosonfermion_correlation}.

-{\it Acknowledgments---}We would like to thank Navid Abbasi, Xian-Hui Ge, Song He and Zhuo-Yu Xian for helpful discussions.
+{\it Acknowledgments---}We would like to thank Navid Abbasi, Xian-Hui Ge, Song He, Yan Liu and Zhuo-Yu Xian for helpful discussions.
 A special thanks goes to Sašo Grozdanov and Mile Vrbica for their frequent and insightful discussions, as well as their valuable feedback on the draft of this Letter.
 SFW is supported by NSFC grants No.12275166 and No.12311540141.